 Servant of God, Isaac Hecker, founder of the Paulist Fathers, was born in an immigrant family in New York City on December 18, 1819.
 On Tuesday, December 18, 2018, the Paulists will begin a year-long celebration to commemorate Father Hecker’s life and mission and celebrate his contributions to the Catholic Church and Catholic life in America.

-Immaculate Conception Church will mark the beginning of the Father Hecker Bicentennial with a special Mass on December 18 at 7:00 p.m.
+Immaculate Conception Church marked the beginning of the Father Hecker Bicentennial with a special Mass on December 18, 2018.

 A national Fr.
-Hecker Bicentennial Committee (of which I am a member) is working to plan a series of special bicentennial events and to provide accessible bicentennial resources, including materials on the Paulist website at Paulist.org/hecker.
+Hecker Bicentennial Committee is working to plan a series of special bicentennial events and to provide accessible bicentennial resources, including materials on the Paulist website at Paulist.org/hecker.
 So look for many more announcements throughout the coming year.
 This year-long celebration will conclude on the Bicentennial of Fr.
 Hecker’s birth, Wednesday, December 18, 2019.

 The following is an excerpt from Father Hecker’s Diary on the occasion of his 25th birthday (December 18, 1844), his first birthday after his reception into the Catholic Church the previous August.